Davtan00/seminar-PE/README.md

 # Sentiment Analysis and Data Generation API

+A FastAPI-based service for sentiment analysis and synthetic data generation

 ## Features

 - Sentiment Analysis with metadata and confidence scores
-- Synthetic data generation for various domains
+- Multiple data generation approaches (full metadata, simple sentiment, basic reviews)
-- Cost tracking for OpenAI API usage (Will be removed eventually)
+- Cost tracking for OpenAI API usage
-- Demonstration of prompt engineering best practices(WIP)
+- Configurable batch processing
 - API key authentication
+- Rate limit handling
+- Extensive error handling and validation

 I didnt fully grasp what exactly the input would be either generate or receive data , cleanse and then return in a nice format, so I simply did both variants